-If we consider that the evolution of European integration has gone beyond the stage of the monetary union and currently is engaged in the construction of a fiscal and banking union, we can draw the conclusion that Balassa's theory has been confirmed by history, even though the process is still unaccomplished.
-It is to be noted that, albeit the aim of federation has not been attained, it would be incorrect simply to define the Community as a confederation.
+If we consider that the evolution of European integration has gone beyond the stage of the monetary union and currently is engaged in the construction of a fiscal and banking union, we can draw the conclusion that the Balassa's theory has been confirmed by history, even though the process is still unaccomplished.
+It is to be noted that, albeit the aim of Federation has not been attained, it would be incorrect to simply define the Community as a confederation.
 Its peculiarity is that its institutional order is the result of an interlacement of confederal and federal thrusts.
-It compounds the defence of national interests and the necessity to take decisions in common, which represents the typical aspect of confederations, but at the same time it has been devised so as to adapt itself to the step-by-step nature of the unification process, which, by creating an ever deeper 'de facto solidarity' (Monnet 1976, 355), subjects the Community institutions to a permanent tension and makes them evolve up to the goal of federal union.
+It compounds the defence of national interests and the necessity to take decisions in common, which represents the typical aspect of confederations.
+But at the same time it has been devised so as to adapt itself to the step by step nature of the unification process, which, by creating an ever deeper 'de facto solidarity' (Monnet 1976, 355), subjects to a permanent tension the Community institutions and makes them evolve up to the goal of the federal union.
 The history of European unification shows that the federation cannot be made through one big leap.
-'Europe will not be made all of a sudden, nor by a coordinated construction' (Monnet 1976, 355).
-It is a process that progresses through a series of successive constitutional acts, which, for some aspects, may be compared to the formation of the modern state.
+'Europe will not be made all of a sudden, nor by a coordinated construction' (Monnet 1976), Monnet said.
+It is a process that progresses through a series of successive constitutional acts, which, for some aspects, may be compared to the formation of the modern State.

 Let us consider a little closer the two models to see Europe's unification project: functionalism and constitutionalism.
-Monnet's functionalist approach is a method that allows partial sectors to be integrated, in order to create a de facto solidarity among the states and to make ceding sovereignty easier.
-Spinelli's constitutional approach suggests, instead, squarely confronting the problem of creating an irrevocable system of federal government.
+The Monnet's functionalist approach is a method that allows partial sectors to be integrated, in order to create a de facto solidarity among the States and to make ceding sovereignty easier.
+The Spinelli's constitutional approach suggests, instead, to squarely confront the problem of creating an irrevocable system of federal government.
 Historical experience has shown that the functionalist strategy has made it possible to initiate, but not to bring to conclusion, European unification.
-The conclusion of the process requires a mobilization of a constituent power and a constitutional solution.
+The conclusion of the process requires a mobilisation of a constituent power and a constitutional solution.
 Therefore, the two approaches can be considered complementary: Monnet's has allowed to initiate the process of European integration, Spinelli's is indispensable for bringing it to conclusion.